codingsenpy/JavaScriptArc/funstions/README.md

                     };
         *OR*(for "one liner" arrow functions which has only return statement we can const functioname=(argument1,argument2,....)=> argument1+argument2+....    //in one liner functions we dont need to use return keyword

+'arguments' ketword: the "arguments" object is not available or doesnt exist in arrow functions so we have to use *spread operator* ^refer above^